Patient With Rare Pancreas Cancer Beats The Odds

 Over the course of the next eight months, Dinwiddie received FOLFIRINOX, which he tolerated well.
 Then he had another CT.
 His primary pancreatic mass had shrunk to 1.4 centimeters and his multiple liver metastases had each decreased to under a centimeter.

-On January 23, 2013, Dinwiddie underwent a pylorus preserving pancreaticoduodenectomy — also known as the Whipple procedure — as well as a right hepatectomy (the removal of the cancerous portion of the liver).
+On January 23, 2013, Dinwiddie underwent a pylorus preserving pancreaticoduodenectomy — also known as the Whipple procedure — as well as a right hepatectomy (the removal of the cancerous portion of the liver) at Wake Forest Baptist Cancer Center.

 He recovered quickly, walking 50 laps around the halls of the ward soon after surgery.